one2blame/cs6210/README.md

 * Conduct input validation in C++
 * Leverage C++ inheritance
 * Use C++ virtual functions
-* Implement robust C++ applications creating and handling asynchronous gRPC calls that recover from failures and timeouts
+* Implement robust C++ applications that create and handle asynchronous gRPC calls and recover from failures and timeouts
 * Architect large C++ projects
 * Execute map reduction on a large corpus of data